Trump welcomes Americans freed by North Korea back to the US - Journal du Cameroun

 “We thank God, and all our families and friends who prayed for us and for our return.
 God Bless America, the greatest nation in the world.”

-The family of Tony Kim also voiced gratitude to “all of those who have worked toward and contributed to his return home” — and specifically thanking Trump for “engaging directly with North Korea.”
+The family of Tony Kim also voiced gratitude to “all of those who have worked toward and contributed to his return home” — and specifically thanked Trump for “engaging directly with North Korea.”

 – Game on –